Ruling means Missouri’s last abortion clinic stays open

 “Therefore, Planned Parenthood is entitled to renewal of its abortion facility license,” Dandamudi wrote.

 It wasn’t immediately clear whether the state would ask a court to overturn the decision.
+A spokesman for the attorney general’s office, which is defending the health department’s decision in court, said the office was “reviewing the ruling and deciding on next steps.”

 An email message seeking comment from the Missouri Department of Health and Senior Services was not immediately returned.
-A spokeswoman for Planned Parenthood said the organization will have comment later Friday.
+A spokeswoman for Planned Parenthood said the organization will comment later Friday.

 The state health department has been at odds with Planned Parenthood’s St. Louis clinic since March 2019, after an inspection turned up four instances of what the state called “failed abortions.”
 Planned Parenthood countered that the allegations were a ploy to end abortions in Missouri, a conservative state with a decidedly anti-abortion governor in Republican Mike Parson.